ucbrise/flor/README.md

 If you pass in a non-empty `dict` to `parallelPull` (see `lifted_twitter.py`), the call will return a pandas dataframe with literals and requested artifacts for the columns, and different trials for the rows.

+## Note on data

+The dataset used in some of our examples has [migrated](https://drive.google.com/drive/folders/1kKtBETmx0bY2_mT9M6PlyPgvGYzBz-sn?usp=sharing).

 ## Example program
 Contents of the `examples/plate.py` file:
 ```python